-Overview: Field crews can sample, not sample, or reschedule points for another visit during field evaluation.
-Field crews are responsible for recording the outcome of all attempted field visits in the Field Visit layer (See Table 1 for possible point statuses).
+Overview: Field data collectors can sample, not sample, or reschedule points for another visit during field evaluation.
+Field data collectors are responsible for recording the outcome of all attempted field visits in the Field Visit layer (See Table 1 for possible point statuses).
 Any rejected points need to be replaced by oversample points until the desired sample size is met.

-Responsible Parties: Field crews
+Responsible Parties: Field data collectors